KasperMollerHansen/UWB_simulation/README.md

 in folder usr/share/gazebo-11/models paste the folders UWB_anchor0 through UWB_anchor5

 Download src and place in catkin workspace.
+Make sure that all files are executable.
 Run catkin_make

 ### Simulation
-You should now be able to run the command roslaunch husky_tut uwb_launch.launch
+You should now be able to run the command. roslaunch husky_tut uwb_launch.launch

 ### Thanks to